griquelme/tidyms2/docs/guides/sample.rst

     params = AccumulateSpectraParameters(start_time=10.0, end_time=15.0)
     accumulated_spectrum = accumulate_spectra(data, params)

-The `algorithms` package provides several utilities to process data, such as untargeted :term:`roi: creation from raw data or peak picking routines, but you need to write the logic for moving and storing data around.
+The `algorithms` package provides several utilities to process data, such as untargeted :term:`ROI` creation from raw data or peak picking routines, but you need to write the logic for moving and storing data around.
 The high level API provides an easy to use way to process data and orchestrates data storage between transformations.